IndrekV/templates_test/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: "🌏 Improvement or Request Feature"
-about: Suggest an improvement or a feature
+about: Suggest improvements to make Toggl Desktop better

 ---
 <!-- Before submitting a new issue, please make sure that the same issue has not been already created -->